Techtonica/curriculum/project-example/week-9/eventonica/README.md

   - The attributes are up to you.
 Look through all the features and see what an Event needs
 - Delete an Event

-- Good for practicing: Post and Delete requests, useReducer hook, SQL-create table, insert data, delete data
+- Good for practicing: Post and Delete requests, useReducer hook, React form, SQL-create table, insert data, delete data

 ### Search Events